sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Flix2You Project/Flix2You Problem.md

 Number of new members
 The query should group the data accordingly for ease of reading and the user information associated with each product should be sorted in ascending order by Last Name.

-X. Legal Issues (1ñ2 pages)
+##X. Legal Issues (1‚Äì2 pages)

 Determine any disclaimers or privacy statements that need to be stated within this document and also located somewhere within the website for the customers to view.
 Some items that should be included are:

-Privacy Statement ñ how do you plan on keeping the customerís data private?
-How will the customerís data be used?
+Privacy Statement ‚Äì how do you plan on keeping the customer‚Äôs data private?
+How will the customer‚Äôs data be used?
 What security is in place to maintain the data remains private?
-Terms and Conditions for Use ñ create a ticketing purchasing policy, that will include terms for refunding services and identify the ramifications of violating the terms and conditions.
+Terms and Conditions for Use ‚Äì create a ticketing purchasing policy, that will include terms for refunding services and identify the ramifications of violating the terms and conditions.
-XI.
+##XI.
 List of References (Page count is whatever is appropriate)

 Your team must compile a list of references that were used to help create your proposal document.
 This list of references should follow APA format.
 This section should not be considered part of the overall page count for the document.